 Our financial system – the journey so far

 The current financial system and economy have passed through quite an evolution to reach the stage it is in today.
 In the early years, our economy was based on the barter system, where some goods were exchanged for another.
-This led to a chaos as there were no fixed value or rules for exchange.
+This led to chaos as there were no fixed value or rules for exchange.
 Hence a unified value system in the form of currency was introduced.

-Today our currency value is determined by boundaries.
+Today, our currency value is determined by boundaries.
 A unified value system does not exist in our global economy.
 Countries like Greece face huge difficulty due to an unstable currency value.
-This is where the idea of digital currency arouse from.
+This is where the idea of digital currency arose from.
 However, digital currency failed to find a foothold in the economy due to their vulnerability to security attacks, mainly the double spend problem.
 Double spend problem refers to the safety issue where people are able to hack the digital currency, recreate it and spend it as they please, leading to the devaluation of the currency.

-The value of bitcoins is maintained by regulating its supply in the digital economy.
+The value of Bitcoins is maintained by regulating its supply in the digital economy.
 By regulating the production of bitcoin, its value stays high.

 What is cryptoeconomics?

 Cryptoeconomics refers to the technology that employs both cryptography and economic incentives for the creation of robust decentralized applications or protocols.
-The reason for the success of bitcoin among various other decentralized protocols is widely acknowledged as the efficiency of cryptoeconomics that worked at the core of its protocol.
+The reason for the success of Bitcoin among various other decentralized protocols is widely acknowledged as the efficiency of cryptoeconomics that worked at the core of its protocol.